andrelucas/authenticator-python/README.md

 Simple Python prototype of The Authenticator.

 This service comes in two flavours.
-The OG authenticator uses REST over HTTP, but the version we'll be developing in the future uses gRPC.
+The OG authenticator uses REST over HTTP, but the gRPC version is the version to use for real work.

 # HTTP server